Liverpool’s Local Environmental Plan Review

 During the Phase #1 Review, Liverpool City Council undertook several studies relating to residential, industrial and commercial land in the LGA.
 These investigations were used to inform various Land Use Strategies, which were adopted by Council on 26 August 2020.

 The above strategies contain a number of short, medium and long term actions, to inform a new Local Environmental Plan.
-These recommendations are now under consideration by Council as part of this review.
+These recommendations were further considered as part of the ‘Phase #2 Review’.

-• Review planning controls for commercial land within the City Centre;
+• Revised planning controls for certain commercial land within the Liverpool City Centre, to incentivise development

-• Investigate new controls to rejuvenate industrial land and promote new businesses to establish within Liverpool’s industrial precincts;
+• New controls to rejuvenate industrial land and promote new businesses to establish within Liverpool’s industrial precincts, and protect industrial land;

-• Investigate controls for urban heat, recycled water, and protecting waterways and vegetation, to ensure planning controls are environmentally friendly.
+• New controls for urban heat, recycled water, water sensitive urban design and terrestrial biodiversity, to ensure planning controls are environmentally friendly;

 Visit Councils Online Map tool, to determine the land use zone in the LLEP 2008 (and other State Legislation not covered by this review).